fabiosantoscode/stream-lazy-map/README.md

 And keeping the chunks in the same order of arrival is on by default, in case you're worried that sometimes your async operation can take a while.

+## Helmet warning

+*Wear a helmet* while using this module!
+This was never used in production, or anything. which is why it's not on NPM.
+I hate when I try to use a module which seems pretty good but doesn't work at all.

 ## Example

 In the example below, no matter how many objects the `reallyFastStream` can throw at us, there will be at most 10 `doSomethingAsync` operations running at any moment in time.